Tanishka-git03/Portfolio/README.md

-  # Responsive Homepage Design
+  # Portfolio

-  This is a code bundle for Responsive Homepage Design.
+  This is a code bundle for Portfolio.
 The original project is available at https://www.figma.com/design/3woUzCp0KzN9TGOxP3tJTJ/Responsive-Homepage-Design.

   ## Running the code